L&L Hawaiian Barbecue: Eastern United States

 L&L opened its first location in this region in May 2003, located in Manchester, Connecticut.
 This location has since closed.

 As for New York, the first L&L location was opened on Fulton Street in New York City in November 2004.
 The New York City location has since closed.
-L&L's only current New York location is near the Canadian border in Evans Mills.
+L&L's only current New York location is near the Canadian border in Evans Mills, though three locations are planned to open in East Harlem, the Lower East Side and Bushwick.

 In Florida, L&L opened in Jacksonville in April 2017.

 Central United States

 As of 2022, there are several locations in the Central region.
 The Plano, Texas, location opened in November 2008.
 Other Texas locations are in San Antonio, Houston, Katy and Waco.
 Previously operating locations included Champaign, Illinois, near the University of Illinois at Urbana–Champaign campus in October 2004, East Lansing.
 Michigan in June 2005, Lewisville, Texas, which opened in April 2008. and Franklin, Tennessee in June 2015.

 American Pacific territories

 The company previously had locations in the American territories in the Western Pacific.
 The first expansion westward of Hawaii occurred when L&L opened in American Samoa in June 2008, though the franchise closed sometime between September 2012 and March 2013.

 A location in Guam was opened in October 2014, but later closed in January 2018.